|Title:||Asynchronous IO Support Rebooted: the "asyncio" Module|

 - Wrapped socket methods: sock_recv(), sock_sendall(), sock_connect(), sock_accept().

 The second set of categories may be supported by conforming event loop implementations.
 If not supported, they will raise NotImplementedError.
-(In the current state of Tulip, SelectorEventLoop on UNIX systems supports all of these; SelectorEventLoop on Windows supports the I/O event handling category; ProactorEventLoop on Windows supports None.
-The intention is to add support for pipes and subprocesses on Windows as well, using the subprocess module in the standard library.)
+(In the default implementation, SelectorEventLoop on UNIX systems supports all of these; SelectorEventLoop on Windows supports the I/O event handling category; ProactorEventLoop on Windows supports the pipes and subprocess category.)

 - I/O callbacks: add_reader(), remove_reader(), add_writer(), remove_writer().